mui/toolpad/docs/data/toolpad/components/datagrid/datagrid.md

 ## Usage

 A Data Grid is an essential component in an internal application.
-Following properties make it usable to work alongside other Toolpad components, queries, data providers.
+The following properties make it usable to work alongside other Toolpad components, queries, data providers.

 ### Rows